 This Orange Herb Roasted Turkey recipe and article are sponsored by Stop & Shop.
 All opinions are my own.

 This year brighten your Thanksgiving turkey with an infusion of herbs and orange.
-This recipe is super easy to make thanks to Nature’s Promise products and fresh produce from Stop and Shop.
+This recipe is super easy to make, nicely flavored and goes great with all the traditional sides.

 Herb Roasted Turkey Infused with Orange

 Orange is a wonderful compliment to herb roasted turkey.
 While the enhancement is bright and an uncommon twist, the flavor is an approachable addition to the holiday.
 Thanksgiving is not the day to try out wacky recipes.
 The turkey's seasoning and citrus infusion are subtle and pleasant.